 The following options can be used to configure the permissioning module.
 These options can be changed in the etc/pmxauth.conf file and will be read on startup of the PriceMaster.

-Tip: Runtime configuration of the vendor permissions and object / field mapping is carried out using the Permissions Editor tab of the PriceMaster console.
+Tip: Runtime configuration of the vendor permissions, and object and field mappings, are carried out using the Permissions Editor tab of the PriceMaster console.